Introduction to the male pelvic cavity

 The pelvic cavity is a basin-shaped space formed by bony and musculoligamentous pelvic walls and floor.
 It contains several organs from the digestive, reproductive and urinary systems, some of which pass into the perineum.
 These include:

-- the terminal part of the sigmoid colon, which continues distally as the rectum,
+- Terminal part of the sigmoid colon, which continues distally as the rectum,

-- a pair of seminal vesicles, ductus deferens and the prostate , and finally,
+- A pair of seminal vesicles, ductus deferens and the prostate

-- the pelvic part of the ureters and urinary bladder.
+- Pelvic part of the ureters and urinary bladder.

 The organs are surrounded by pelvic visceral fascia and have the parietal peritoneum of the abdominal cavity reflecting onto their superior surfaces, forming pouches in between adjacent organs.
 The pelvic floor is formed by the levator ani and coccygeus muscles (collectively known as the pelvic diaphragm) which separate the pelvic cavity above from the perineum below.